It's in the DNA

 The continued existence of nuclear weapons is an ongoing existential threat to the human race, one that may still get us in the end.
-If nuclear weapons were easy to obtain we’d have gone extinct years ago.
-There are enough omnicidal maniacs out there that one, sooner or later, would press the button.
+If nuclear weapons were easy to obtain we would have gone extinct decades ago.
+There are enough omnicidal maniacs out there that one, sooner or later, would press the red button.

 When it comes to nuclear holocaust, collective global action has been in play since 1945 to protect the fate of humanity.
 Simplified, the fear of global destruction and the world being uninhabitable has prevented WWIII.
-We grasp the issue and we act accordingly but, there is another existential threat facing humanity that collectively we don’t seem to comprehend and that’s called climate change.
+We grasp the issue and we act accordingly but, there is another existential threat facing humanity that collectively we don’t seem to comprehend and that’s man made global heating driving climate change.

 Most of us see where we are heading and, catastrophic climate change will be no less destructive than nuclear war.
 So what’s stopping affirmative action?
 It’s the same people dictating nuclear arms policy that are dictating climate action policy so, why the inaction on climate change?
-Well, there’s not a lot of money to be made in the nuclear arms race but tens of trillions to be made in the fossil fuel industry.
+Well, there’s not a lot of money to be made in the over saturated nuclear arms proliferation industry but, tens of trillions to be made in the fossil fuel and fight for it's control industry .
 So, I guess greed overrides common sense and self preservation, but why?

 “Climate change is,” writes Bryan Walsh in Medium: … essentially, the sum of all our decisions.
 Our decisions to use fossil fuels.
 Our decisions to travel by car or jet.
 Our decisions to support politicians who deny the reality of global warming and work to thwart action to address it.
 And most of all, our decisions to prioritize the comfort of the present at the cost of the future.

-It’s not that any of us consciously want to screw over the generations to come with hotter temperatures, more extreme weather and flooded coastlines.
+It’s not that any of us consciously want to screw over our children and the generations to come with hotter temperatures, more extreme weather and flooded coastal cities.
 It’s that we’re each pursuing what we perceive as our individual good, the good of our family and close circle — the good of now.
 And through our collective actions, we create the catastrophe that is climate change, which will fall most heavily on the generations to come.